 Attention management is a practice that you’ll improve over time, but even then, some days will be better than others.
 Our ability to manage our attention depends on our physiology as well as our skill level.
 On days when your sleep, nutrition, and hydration are less than optimal, so too will be your ability to manage your attention.

-This article is an excerpt from my upcoming book on attention management.
+This article is an excerpt from my upcoming book, titled Attention Management: Breaking the Time Management Myth for Unrivaled Productivity.
 To receive future excerpts, be alerted when the book is published, or receive an advance copy in exchange for a review, add your email address below.